top of page

 - Fear of underperformance

-- More work etc..
+- More work etc.

 Refusing to admit that what we do might no longer be needed is tough because it immediately shakes people's confidence in reskilling themselves and questions their competence.
 Understandably, it triggers a reaction of paycheque protection that looks like opposition to change.

-Organizations must acknowledge this if they want to implement change.
+Organisations must acknowledge this if they want to implement change.
 Unfortunately, change & project management professionals fail to address this.
 Imagine the difference with the American coal miners if somebody told them, "I know you guys are afraid to learn something new in your 50s because it will not be easy, but we are here to help you.".

 Reskilling should directly be linked to change because if there is no change, there is no need for reskilling.
 Reskilling must also include the redundancy of tasks & systems; otherwise, we increase the workload.
 I remember when we implemented an electronic system of Lost & Find items, security continued to log the items manually in their log books (as previously done).
 When I asked why the answer was, "In case the system is not working?".

 Look around and list five unnecessary things that you do and do something else instead.
 Even if what you do is go home earlier.
 That's better than facetime in the office doing useless things.
 You will say, "My boss wouldn't allow it."
-Well, then have an honest conversation about your productivity.
+Well, then, have an honest conversation about your productivity.
 Or would your boss give you extra work?
 Well, it wouldn't be extra if you got rid of those useless tasks and did something useful instead.
 You will also feel better.
 Nobody enjoys doing things that make no difference.